jb-gy/blog/README.md

 ### SMS (Store management System) Project
 _Python backend, tkinter_
 - Built a monolithic local application for supermarket shopping.
-- Created multiple levels of IAM users and their functions in the application.
+- Created two levels of IAM users and their functions in the application.
 - Implemented memory efficiency and least privilege access for various types of users in the simulation.